alycaito/portfolio/finalproject.md

 - Cash benchmarking study showed that cash more effective than WASH or nutrition programs

 Call to action: Support direct cash transfers to the poor.
-Donate to the charity GiveDirectly that is providing cash transfer
+Donate to the charity GiveDirectly that is providing cash transfers to the world's poorest and is involved in multiple rigorous studies to determine the long-term impact of cash transfers.

 ## Sketches